Information Gaps

 The Problem of Asymmetric Information

-A key assumption of perfect market efficiency is perfect information, where buyers and sellers have equal, complete knowledge.
+A key assumption of perfect market efficiency is perfect/symmetric information, where buyers and sellers have equal, complete knowledge.

-This distorts decision-making and leads to market failure.
+These can distort decision-making and lead to market failure.

 Consequences of Asymmetric Information